 Location: Downtown Guilin City, Guangxi Zhuang Autonomous Region

-Standing on the western bank of Li River, the Elephant Trunk Hill is a karstic hill formation formed by pure limestone about 360 million years ago.
-It is a symbol of its karst landscapes and the most recognized symbol of Guilin City.
-This hill is so named because of its appearance like an elephant drinking water from the river with its trunk.
+Standing on the western bank of Li River, the Elephant Trunk Hill is a karstic hill formation formed from pure limestone about 360 million years ago.
+It is a symbol of its karst landscape and the most recognized symbol of Guilin City.
+This hill is so named because it looks like an elephant drinking water from the river with its trunk.

 When visiting the cave, you will be welcomed by various poems and paintings inscribed on the walls applauding the beauty of the hill and waters nearby, which can date back to the Tang Dynasty (618-907).

 A close view of the Elephant Trunk Hill

 Location: 8 km outside Yangshuo County, Guilin City, Guangxi Zhuang Autonomous Region

 In Moon Hill, there is a natural arch penetrating the hill from north to south.
 The arch is actually a wide semicircular hole, formed from the remnant of a karst limestone cave.
 The arch is about 50 meters (164 feet) high, 50 meters (164 feet) wide, and 5 meters deep (16 feet), hanging almost on the top of the 230 meters (755 feet ) high hill.

 The arch resembles a bright moon, thus the hill is named Moon Hill.
 Seen from different directions, the "moon" can be enjoyed in different shapes, from a new moon to an old moon and then to a full moon.
 On a nice day, the blue sky, snow-white clouds and picturesque rural landscape make a wonderful background against the "moon".
 On clear evenings at the Moon, you can even possibly see the real Moon through the arch of the hill.